luismiguelcasadodiaz/push_swap/README.md

 # push_swap
 This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
 To make this happen, you will have to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.

-Data to be sorted is made of integer values.
+The data to be sorted is made of integer values.

 According to <limits.h>   INT_MIN = -2 147 483 648 and INT_MAX = +2 147 483 647.

 ## goal
 Write a program in C called push_swap which calculates and displays on the standard output the **smallest** program, made of **Push swap language** instructions, that sorts the **integers** received as arguments.

 Sorting values is simple.
 To sort them the fastest way possible is less simple.
-Especially because **from one integers configuration to another, the most efficient sorting solution can differ**.
+Especially because **from one set of integers configuration to another, the most efficient sorting solution can differ**.

 In terms of 42, the word **smallest** requires clarification: